pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

-When creating node groups, it is recommended to use separate identities between node groups, as separation of roles creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific node types and related workloads.
+When creating node groups, it is recommended to use separate identities between node groups, as separation of roles creates many functions: it can be used to limit the scope of damage if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope privileges to specific node types and related workloads.